-You can import data from specified database connection and using SQL SELECT statement result data.
+You can import data from a specified database connection and using SQL SELECT statement result data.
 Data import is similar to Excel and CSV file upload and Import from REST API.
 You can also schedule regular daily import from provided SQL SELECT statement results.

-Please at first read about eazyBI cubes, dimensions and measures - you will need to understand multi-dimensional data model to be able to map source file columns to cube dimensions and measures.
+Please at first read about eazyBI cubes, dimensions and measures - you will need to understand the multi-dimensional data model to be able to map source file columns to cube dimensions and measures.

 Create new source application

 Go to Source Data tab and Add new source application and select SQL application type.

-If you have created already another similar SQL data source then you can export its definition and paste it in Import definition to create new SQL source application with the same parameters.
+If you have already created another similar SQL data source, then you can export its definition and paste it in Import definition to create a new SQL source application with the same parameters.

 SQL source parameters

 In the next step, you will need to provide SQL source parameters that will be used to retrieve the data.
 See example:

 In Database type, select database server type (MySQL, PostgreSQL, MS SQL, and Oracle are supported).

-In Private eazyBI you can select also Generic JDBC database type and specify JDBC driver class name and JDBC URL.
-Please copy corresponding JDBC driver jar file to
+In Private eazyBI, you can also select Generic JDBC database type and specify the JDBC driver class name and JDBC URL.
+Please copy the corresponding JDBC driver jar file to

 eazybi_private/lib directory and restart Private eazyBI after that.

-Specify database server Host and optional Port parameter (depending on selected database type some other optional parameters might be available).
-Specify Database name and database Username and Password that should be used.
+Specify database server Host and optional Port parameter (depending on the selected database type, some other optional parameters might be available).
+Specify the Database name and database Username and Password that should be used.
 For Oracle database in the Database name field, provide database SID or Service Name.

 Enter SQL SELECT statement, which should be used to retrieve the data.
 Before SQL SELECT statement, you can add SQL comment (either start line with

 -- or enclose in

-*/) and then this comment will be shown also in Source Data source applications list (can be useful if many SQL SELECT sources are used in the same account).
+*/) and then this comment will also be shown in the Source Data source applications list (can be useful if many SQL SELECT sources are used in the same account).